 Principles of Consolidation.
 These Consolidated Financial Statements include the accounts of Cavco Industries, Inc. and its consolidated subsidiaries (collectively, "we," "us," "our," the "Company" or "Cavco").
 All significant intercompany transactions and balances have been eliminated in consolidation.
-Certain prior period amounts have been reclassified to conform to current period classification.
-Specifically, amounts previously included in the current portion of secured financings are now recorded in Accrued expenses and other current liabilities, and Interest income, which was previously included in Other income, net, has been moved to Interest income.
-We have evaluated subsequent events after the balance sheet date of April 1, 2023, through the date of the filing of this report with the Securities and Exchange Commission (the "SEC") and there were no disclosable subsequent events.
+We have evaluated subsequent events after the balance sheet date of March 29, 2025, through the date of the filing of this report with the Securities and Exchange Commission (the "SEC") and there were no disclosable subsequent events.
 In addition, references throughout to numbered "Notes" refer to these Notes to Consolidated Financial Statements, unless otherwise stated.